CodePushGo/website/src/content/blog/en/pipeda-compliance-for-mobile-apps-in-canada.md

 ### Quick App Updates

-Capgo combines strong security with fast update delivery to meet regulatory needs.
+CodePushGo combines strong security with fast update delivery to meet regulatory needs.
 Impressively, 95% of active users receive updates within 24 hours.
 To date, 23.5 million updates have been rolled out across 750 production apps [\[1\]](https://capgo.app/).

 The platform also provides real-time monitoring, instant deployment of security patches, and flexible hosting options to address data sovereignty concerns.

 ### Open-Source Benefits

-Capgo is entirely open source, allowing teams to avoid vendor lock-in and verify the platform's compliance capabilities [\[1\]](https://capgo.app/).
+CodePushGo is entirely open source, allowing teams to avoid vendor lock-in and verify the platform's compliance capabilities [\[1\]](https://capgo.app/).

 With this transparency, teams can: